zmwangx/tidbit/README.md

         is out-of-date for some reason, use this action to recompile.

     edit
         Open the tidbits directory in the text editor.
-After editing please manually commit changes, and recompile with the `compile' action.
+After editing `git commit --all' is called interactively from the tidbits directory to let you commit in changes, and please recompile with the `compile' action if necessary.

     push
         Run `git push --verbose --set-upstream origin master' from the tidbits